 After the End: A Look at Post-Apocalyptic Books and Films

-The summer of 2013 has been a season of doom in theaters, with films like World War Z, Oblivion, and Pacific Rim bringing the post-apocalyptic theme to the big screen.
+The summer of 2013 was a season of doom in theaters, with films like World War Z, Oblivion, and Pacific Rim bringing the post-apocalyptic theme to the big screen.

 End-of-world scenarios are pervasive these days—a fact not lost on Sue Schopf, who decided to create an entire course on post-apocalyptic novels and films, which she taught in the fall of 2013.
 In the following video, Schopf invites us to ponder an existence “after the end.”

 Schopf is no stranger to genre.
 She teaches a popular course on the vampire in literature and film.
 In the following Q&A, she shares what she finds compelling about the vampire and post-apocalyptic genres.

 Q&A with Sue Schopf